2025 Exhibitors

 Allegheny Educational Systems provide technical assistance, hardware and curriculum to educational institutions in New York, New Jersey, and Pennsylvania.

 The Allegheny Intermediate Unit (AIU) connects the Pennsylvania Department of Education with 42 Allegheny County school districts.
-My program, transformED, turns trends in education and technology into practical, sustainable strategies for classrooms and districts.
-This year we’re showcasing our STEM Lending Library, which lets districts borrow class sets of tools for student use.
-This expands access to hands-on learning, a core value of transformED that builds problem-solving and creativity.
-Our table will be interactive, featuring activities like a Makey Makey banana piano, a Sphero Challenge, and a Rock-Paper-Scissors game on micro:bits.
+The AIU's transformED program turns trends in education and technology into practical, sustainable strategies for classrooms and districts.
+Discover our STEM Lending Library, which lets districts borrow class sets of tools for student use, and expands access to hands-on learning, which builds problem-solving and creativity.
+In addition, learn about this year's 35+ FREE educator workshops that will spark new ideas, instill new skills, and foster new connections.

 Assemble envisions diverse neighborhoods of empowered people who create, connect, learn, and transform together.
 Building confidence by uniting communities of artists, technologists, makers, and learners both in Pittsburgh and beyond.